mahjongg2/ZX81plus35/README.md

 The pin-header edge connector should eliminate the infamous unreliability (wobble) of the expansion connector.
 Its location on the side of the board (instead of the back) is chosen so that like Sinclairs Quantum leap computer expansion packs can reside within the enclosure of the computer.

-It also has an onboard extra 8-bit output port, that can be used to drive an LCD display, and adds 4-bit sound (although these latter options were never tested, but they should individually work with a suitable software driver).
+The ZX81+35 also has an onboard extra 8-bit output port, that can be used to drive an LCD display, and adds 4-bit sound (although these latter options were never tested, but they should individually work with a suitable software driver).
 The 8-bit output can also be used for general purpose outputs, and there is also one general purpose input.

 It also has both acceleration features, which enabling can be combined using a dual pole switch located on the back of the board, or can be individually enabled using two jumpers.
 When loading original cassettes turbo mode should be disabled.